 - Determine your priorities and monitor your time.
 Plan your schedule ahead of time.
 Know what you want to accomplish from your time at the convention.
 Do you want to learn some creative ideas from other homeschoolers?
 Are you needing to be inspired, encouraged, or informed?
 Then focus most of your time on workshops and keynote speeches.
 Is your goal to peruse curricula and get an idea of what you might want to use in the future?
 Do you plan on buying materials for the upcoming year?
 Then put the priority on spending time at the curriculum fair.
 Decide on what is most important to you, and monitor your time accordingly.
 Homeschool conventions have so many more things to see and do than you have time to see and do them, so planning ahead (especially by previewing convention schedule literature) will help you to make the most of the time you have and accomplish your goals.

 - Choose which workshops and speakers you will hear before you attend.
 Many conventions provide a schedule of events or list of seminars online prior to the convention itself.
-By downloading and printing this list ahead of time, you can decide which workshops are most interesting to you, and prioritize how you plan to spend your time.
+By printing this list ahead of time, you can decide which workshops are most interesting to you, and prioritize how you plan to spend your time.
 It is not uncommon for multiple workshops to be held during each allotted workshop timeframe (making it essential to prioritize which ones you like the best), so having prepared ahead of time which one you want to attend can save you tremendous time.

 - Create a list of what resources you need to purchase.
 The sheer number of resources at homeschool conventions can be staggering and overwhelming.
 Many a convention attendee has experienced the post-convention “There’s no way I can possibly use all of this stuff this year” fallout that occurs from becoming overzealous at the table of a gourmet buffet of homeschool materials.
 While conventions can give you great ideas, it is best to be armed ahead of time with a foundation of resources that you know you need for your home school, so that you do not buy more than you can actually use.
 For example, if you know you need a Science curriculum for this upcoming year, as well as something to help with writing practice, make these the basis by which you set your purchasing budget.
 Go online and check out the list of vendors that will be present at your convention, so you have an idea of the materials that will be available (and, if you’re really hard-core, where those vendors are located so you can quickly get to the ones in which you are interested).
 Then create a “wish list” of other resources you’d be interested in purchasing, so that after you have acquired your needed resources, you have some flexibility if (um, when) you find other materials at the convention that you want.